kklimexk/akkaflow/README.md

 ## Goal ##

-The aim of this library is to provide a simple library to program workflows.
+The aim of this project is to provide a simple library to program workflows.
 For this purpose was created a dedicated API - internal DSL to create workflows as simple as possible.

 ## Running examples: ##